Murder of Katarina Jakobsson: Early life and background

 Ebba Katarina Jakobsson was born on 29 October 1950 in the town of Lund in Scania, Sweden.
 In 1969, Jakobsson started experiencing symptoms of schizophrenia.
 As a direct consequence, she was admitted to the Malmö Östra psychiatric hospital in Segevång, where she received pills and injections of antipsychotics to combat her illness.
 For most of the 1970s, Jakobsson remained intermittedly admitted to the psychiatric hospital.
 From an early age, she expressed interest in Indian mythology, and as such engaged on two failed pilgrimages to India.
 On the first trip following graduation from her gymnasium in 1970, she was accompanied by her then boyfriend Patrik Nilsson.
 However, due to a gastroenteritis inflammation, the pair were forced to abandon their plans after reaching Pakistan.
 According to Nilsson, it was during the aftermath of this pilgrimage that Jakobsson first was admitted to the psychiatric hospital.
 Jakobsson was similarly also forced to cancel a later solo pilgrimage in Pakistan during a later part of the 1970s, choosing to not leave Sweden again.

 By the mid-1970s, Jakobsson and Nilsson were avid cannabis smokers, hanging out on Gustav Adolfs torg on a regular basis.
-In 1974, Nilsson was sentenced to two years imprisonment by the Malmö District Court for drug possession; shortly after his release in 1976, Jakobsson gave birth to their child, a son that they name after a Hindu God.
+In 1974, Nilsson was sentenced to two years imprisonment by the Malmö District Court for drug possession; shortly after his release in 1976, Jakobsson gave birth to their child, a son who they named after a Hindu God.
 However, Jakobsson descended further into her mental illnesses, having outbursts and started getting hygienic issues; as such, Nilsson filed divorce and was granted custody of their son.
 The two remained friends despite this.
 By the summer of 1979, Jakobsson was granted parole from the Malmö Östra hospital and moved into a two-room apartment on Almbacksgatan 14B in Möllevången, an apartment which was regularly visited by a home care assistant.
 By this point, Jakobsson was on disability pension and didn't hold a job.

 Jakobsson first met Bengt Hjalmarsson by chance on 26 July 1979 in the cafeteria of a Tempo in central Malmö.
 After being asked to guard her belongings whilst going to the toilet, Hjalmarsson became intrigued with her Indian literature and struck up conversation with her once she returned.
 Over the following ten days, Hjalmarsson would visit Jakobsson's apartment almost every day, often bringing a camera along with him as he had a desire to photograph Jakobsson.
 In early November 1979, Jakobsson moved into Hjalmarsson's apartment on Kornettsgatan 20B in central Malmö.
 She was last seen alive at roughly 19:00 on the evening of 7 November on Evagatan in Eriksfält after visiting her parents, who noted that she was "unusually meager and depressed".
 Jakobsson had told her parents she was awaiting unspecified guests at her apartment, and needed to prepare for their arrival.